Ku Klux Klan: Titles and vocabulary

 All of the above terminology was created by William Joseph Simmons, as part of his 1915 revival of the Klan.
 The Reconstruction-era Klan used different titles; the only titles to carry over were "Wizard" for the overall leader of the Klan and "Night Hawk" for the official in charge of security.

-The imperial kludd was the chaplain of the Imperial Klonvokation and he performed "such other duties as may be required by the imperial wizard".
+The Imperial Kludd was the chaplain of the Imperial Klonvocation and he performed "such other duties as may be required by the Imperial Wizard".

-The imperial kaliff was the second-highest position, after the imperial wizard.
+The Imperial Kaliff was the second-highest position, after the imperial wizard.

 Symbols

 The Ku Klux Klan has utilized a variety of symbols over its history.

 Blood Drop Cross

-The Primary symbol used by the clan for the past century has been the Mystic Insignia of a Klansman, commonly known as the Blood Drop Cross, a white cross on a red disk with what appears to be a blood drop in the middle.
-It was first used in the early 1900s, with the symbol in the center originally appearing as a red and white Ying Yang which in the subsequent years, lost the white part and was reinterpreted as a "blood drop".
+The most identifiable symbol used by the Klan for the past century has been the Mystic Insignia of a Klansman, commonly known as the Blood Drop Cross, a white cross on a red disk with what appears to be a blood drop in the middle.
+It was first used in the early 1900s, with the symbol in the center originally appearing as a red and white taijitu which in the subsequent years, lost the white lobe and was reinterpreted as a "blood drop".